WLOH

-WLOH (1320 AM) is a commercial radio station licensed to Lancaster, Ohio, southeast of Columbus.
-Owned by the WLOH Radio Company, WLOH broadcasts a country music radio format.
-It also serves as a local affiliate for the Cincinnati Bengals Radio Network and the Ohio State Sports Network.
+WLOH (1320 AM) is a commercial radio station licensed to Lancaster, Ohio, United States, and features a country format known as "Wolf Country Radio".
+Owned by the WLOH Radio Company, WLOH also serves as a local affiliate for the Cincinnati Bengals Radio Network and the Ohio State Sports Network.
+WLOH's transmitter is located in Berne Township.
+The station extends its range over a series of low-power FM translators including W283BO (104.5 FM) in Lancaster, W275CT (102.9 FM) in Somerset, and W257EQ (99.3 FM) in Logan.
+In addition to a standard analog transmission, WLOK is available online.

-By day, WLOK transmits 500 watts, but to protect other stations on 1320 AM from interference, at night it reduces power to 16 watts.
-It uses a non-directional antenna.
-The transmitter is on Duffy Road in Berne Township.
-WLOH simulcasts over three FM translators: W283BO 104.5 MHz in Lancaster, W275CT 102.9 MHz in Somerset and W257EQ 99.3 MHz in Logan; and is also available online.